Australian Health Practitioner Regulation Agency - About endorsement

 • What: Form part of the legal requirement for accreditation standards.
 Set the knowledge, skills and professional behaviour requirements for graduates of accredited cosmetic surgery programs.

-• Where: Find out more about AMC graduate outcomes on the AMC website.
+• Where: The approved graduate outcomes are published on the Medical Board website.
+More information about AMC graduate outcomes is on the AMC website.

 • Why: To make cosmetic surgery safer, by setting specific requirements for graduates of accredited cosmetic surgery programs.

-When the cosmetic surgery registration standard, accreditation standard and graduate outcomes are in place:
+The cosmetic surgery registration standard, accreditation standard and graduate outcomes are now in place:

-• Cosmetic surgery education providers will be able to apply to the AMC to have their cosmetic surgery program assessed and accredited for endorsement.
+• Cosmetic surgery education providers can now apply to the AMC to have their cosmetic surgery program assessed and accredited for endorsement.

 • The Medical Board will approve and publish a list of approved qualifications for endorsement, based on advice from the AMC.